abhiimali/contact-api/README.md

 ### Endpoints
 The API provides the following endpoints:

-- `GET /contacts: Retrieves all contacts for the authenticated user.`
+- `GET /api/contacts: Retrieves all contacts for the authenticated user.`
-- `GET /contacts/:id: Retrieves a single contact by ID for the authenticated user.`
+- `GET /api/contacts/:id: Retrieves a single contact by ID for the authenticated user.`
-- `POST /contacts: Creates a new contact for the authenticated user.`
+- `POST /api/contacts: Creates a new contact for the authenticated user.`
-- `PUT /contacts/:id: Updates an existing contact by ID for the authenticated user.`
+- `PUT /api/contacts/:id: Updates an existing contact by ID for the authenticated user.`
-- `DELETE /contacts/:id: Deletes a single contact by ID for the authenticated user.`
+- `DELETE /api/contacts/:id: Deletes a single contact by ID for the authenticated user.`
+- `POST  /api/register  create user account using username , email and password.`
+- `POST  /api/login  Login User  Via email and password.`

 ##### For more detailed information about each endpoint, including expected request and response formats, please refer to the [ API Documentation ](https://documenter.getpostman.com/view/26470243/2s93XyTNGE).